JamieJenksed/JamieJenksed/README.md

 And more!
 (I am also super willing to learn a new stack, I'm a fast learner!)

+Aside from code...
+I'm also a wife, married to a forever GM.
+I make up fan fiction about the Pathfinder campaign - we play every weekend.
+I also am teaching myself to play the piano,
+And I bake chocolate chip cookies when I'm stressed.

 Feel free to look below ⬇️ or peruse my repositories

 You can reach me on my [Linkedin](linkedin.com/in/jamiejenksdev).
-Feel free to send a message I'd love to have a chat!
+Shoot me a message!
+I'd love to have a chat!